ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_RPi_2-3-4_20191127_buster.md

 ## After the first start
 After the first start of the Rapberry Pi, please make the following settings with `sudo raspi-config`:

-Point 1: `Change User passwort` (Own password assigned to the user `Pi`) Point 2: `Network Options – Hostname` (change the name of the Raspberry Pi if necessary) The default is `raspberrypi`) if the host name is changed is, please then in the console in the installation directory `iobroker host this` enter point 7: `Advanced Options – Expand filesystem` (Extend the root filesystem up to the maximum size of the SD card used) possibly still under point 4: §§SSSSS_6§ § Make adjustments.
+* Point 1: `Change User password` (own password for the user` Pi` assigned)

+* Point 2: `Network Options - Hostname` (change the name of the Raspberry Pi, default is` raspberrypi`)

+If the hostname is changed, please enter `iobroker host this` in the console in the installation directory

+* Item 7: `Advanced Options - Expand filesystem` (Extend the root filesystem up to the maximum size of the used SD card)

+* if necessary still under point 4: `Localization Options` make adjustments.
 The default settings apply to Germany

 ## System Update
 As it may have been some time since the image was created at the time of the download, you should first update the system.